quixio/quix-samples/python/sources/starter-source/README.md

-# Starter transformation
+# Starter data source

-[This project](https://github.com/quixio/quix-samples/tree/main/python/transformations/empty-template) is an example of how to transform data on the fly between source and destination.

-The default implementation subscribes to data from the source and publishes to the destination as-well-as printing content to console output.

-Modify the Python code to transform your data on the fly.
+[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/starter-source) streams data from hardcoded data into a topic.

+The sample is a demonstration of how you can publish data into Quix.

 ## How to run

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

+Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.